dalenewman/Cfg-NET/README.md

 ##Problems?

-Cfg-Net doesn't throw errors (on purpose that is).
+Cfg-NET doesn't throw errors (on purpose that is).
 Instead, it collects problems as it loads.
 Therefore, you should always check for `Problems()` after loading the XML file, like this:

 <pre class="prettyprint" lang="cs">
 //LOAD CONFIGURATION
 var cfg = new Cfg(File.ReadAllText(&quot;BackupManager.xml&quot;));

 //TEST FOR PROBLEMS
 Assert.AreEqual(0, cfg.<strong>Problems()</strong>.Count);
 </pre>

+By collecting multiple problems with the configuration, you can report them to the end-user who can fix everything at once.

 ##Happy End-User